A glass full of wine, bubbles and sunshine

 Wash 15 kumquats in hot water, dry them and cut them into thin slices.
 Sprinkle with brown sugar and add a little wine, such as Pinot Gris or a mature Riesling.
 Let the mixture steep for a couple of hours, then top up with 2 bottles of wine and leave it to steep for some more time on ice.
 Just before serving, add a bottle of Winzersekt for that delightful sparkle.

-How the punch got its name
+How punch got its name

-The German termfor the refreshing summer cocktail made of wine and fruit is Bowle, derived from the English word “bowl”.
+The German term for the refreshing summer cocktail made of wine and fruit is Bowle, derived from the English word “bowl”.
 Allegedly, the cocktail was invented by British colonial officers in India.
 To invigorate themselves and to overcome the sheer boredom of Colonial life, they got their Indian servants to create drinks for them that used at least five – or “punch” in Hindi – ingredients.
 Those were then served to the officers in a large “punchbowl”.

 Thus the British started the fashion for punches in Europe in the 18th century.
 Initially reserved to nobility, drinking punch soon became a favourite pastime in bourgeois circles as well.
-And the favourite drink of the 19th century high society later became the party craze of the 1950s.
+The favourite drink of the 19th century high society later became the party craze of the 1950s.
 Today, the cocktail is becoming fashionable once again as an invigorating, fresh and fruity drink for the summer.

 Punch – a refreshing kickoff for your garden party